nhyldmar/fez-ap/README.md

 - Everything should be fine if you see `Connected` in the top left of the screen
 - The first check is sent after Gomez wakes up with his Fez, so you can do the intro sequence before the countdown.
 - There are several other handy commands you can use like `ready`, `say`, `missing`, `received` and many quality of life ones ported over from FEZUG.
+- There are several utility commands like `collect`, `send`, `warp`, `tp` and `itemcount`, but they should only be used to get out of softlocks or other problems while this mod is not fully stable.
+- If you disconnect, don't open any doors that shouldn't be open with what you've received.
+- It is recommended to look up codes for anti-cubes and heart cubes online while the poptracker doesn't exist.
+- Handy tools that may help can be found here: <https://jenna1337.github.io/FezTools/>

 ## Building